Fast Signal Region Detection with Application to Whole Genome Association Studies: Proposed Method: Binary and Re-Search (BiRS)

 We are interested in testing whether signal regions exist, and if so, then identifying the locations of these signal regions.
-Hence, we first apply the DCF test for:

-which is equivalent to the hypothesis testing in \eqref{test}.
-If the global null hypothesis cannot be rejected, i.e., $T_{n,m} \leq c_B(\alpha)$, we shall conclude that there does not exist any signal region and terminate the search.
-If $T_{n,m} > c_B(\alpha)$, we continue the binary search to find the specific locations of the signal regions as follows.
+Hence, we first apply the DCF test for: which is equivalent to the hypothesis testing in \eqref{test}.
+If the global null hypothesis cannot be rejected, i.e., $T_{n,m} \leq c(\alpha)$, we conclude that no signal regions exist and terminate the search.
+If $T_{n,m} > c(\alpha)$, we continue the binary search to find the specific locations of the signal regions as follows.